This article discusses how to calculate the proper information to select the right products for use on your building projects.

 (This calculation needs to be run once for the LF of eave and again for the LF of ridge)

-Metal-Era has a great resource to help you calculate your attic ventilation requirements…
+Fortunately, we offer resources to help you with your calculations for your attic ventilation requirements…

 Attic Ventilation Calculator

-The Attic Ventilation Calculator will help you calculate the Net Free Area for your project and the necessary vent width for your ridge vents or vented fascia products.
-Please enter either the square feet of attic space or the NFA that your project requires and the vented eave and ridge length.
+The Attic Ventilation Calculator will help you calculate the NFA for your project and the necessary vent width for your ridge vents or vented fascia products.
+Enter either the square feet of attic space or the NFA that your project requires and the vented eave and ridge length.

 Vented Nailbase Calculator

-When there is no attic space to ventilate, it creates some unique challenges to establish a balanced ventilation system.
+When there is no attic space to ventilate, there are some unique challenges to establish a balanced ventilation system.
 The 1/300 rule does not apply here.
-For vented nailbase ventilation systems you need an air gap between 1-2 inches.
+For nailbase ventilation systems, you need an air gap between 1-2 inches.
 The overall idea of the vented nailbase system is to exhaust the same amount of air you are taking in.

-• Warm Regions: the right air gap and insulation R-value will keep your roof cooler to prevent your shingles from curling and prolong the life of your roof
+In warm regions, the right air gap and insulation R-value will keep your roof cooler to prevent your shingles from curling and prolong the life of your roof.

-Our Vented Nailbase Ventilation Calculator takes in account R-value of insulation and slope or the roof which effects how fast the air exhaust.
+The Vented Nailbase Calculator accounts for the R-value of insulation and slope or the roof that affects how fast the air exhausts.
 Your air gap and R-value of insulation can be adjusted to create the proper ventilation to get a balanced roof system/cool roof system (preventing ice dams).

 Examples: